-Eat the Frog First
+Eat the frog first

 She explains that when we start with the most difficult or dreaded task first, it frees us up to focus the rest of the time on more pleasant activities.
-In a work setting, checking our emails first when our energy levels are high may not be the best way to start the day.
-Instead, Mirgain suggests, review schedules, make a plan for what can be accomplished and tackle some of the difficult items first.
+In a work setting, checking our emails first when our energy levels are high might not be the best way to start the day.
+Instead, Mirgain said, review schedules, make a plan for what can be accomplished and tackle some of the difficult items first.

 “Having to-dos and no plan can also drain our energy.
-Instead, taking the time to think about each task can help us schedule our days and ensure we’re intentionally focusing our time rather than reacting as things come up,” says Mirgain.
+Instead, taking the time to think about each task can help us schedule our days and ensure we’re intentionally focusing our time rather than reacting as things come up,” said Mirgain.
 “It also gives us an opportunity to create intention around our day, to reflect on how we want to show up and what we have to offer and connect with our own sense of purpose.”

 Because of the routine nature of our days, it can be easy to slip into auto-pilot.
 But even that can drain our energy.
 All we see are an endless list of tasks rather than any greater meaning behind what we’re doing.

-“Even chores can be turned around if we connect with a greater meaning,” she says.
+“Even chores can be turned around if we connect with a greater meaning,” she said.
 “Washing dishes allows us to nourish our family at mealtime.
 Mowing the lawn or vacuuming the carpets means I have a home to care for.
 These are all ways we can cultivate gratitude in our lives and remain energized for the task at hand.”